Facebuster: Push-up facebuster

 A variation where a wrestler puts the opponent's between their legs as they performs push-ups, causing the opponent's face to be slammed into the canvas a number of times.
 Often instead of straight push ups, the attacking wrestler just bounces their legs up and down to create the effect.
-Madison Rayne uses this as one of her signature moves.
+Alex Shelley, Madison Rayne, and Stephanie Vaquer use this as one of their signature moves.

 Reverse chokeslam facebuster

 The attacking wrestler grabs hold of an opponent's neck with both hands, one on the front, and one on the back.
 The arm that has the hand on the back of the neck may hook the opponent's arm.
 The wrestler then lifts the opponent up, releases the hand holding the front of the opponent's neck, and pushes forward to slam the opponent to the mat face-first with the other hand.
-Braun Strowman rarely uses this move as his finisher.
+Braun Strowman occasionally uses this move as his finisher.
 Former NXT Rookie Eli Cottonwood used this as a finisher.

 A wrestler pushes their opponent upward by reaching under their legs and lifting them into the air.
 While retaining the hold on the opponent's leg, the wrestler falls backwards, dropping the opponent front-first into the canvas.
 It is commonly used when an opponent is charging.
 The move is similar to a back body drop, but the wrestler pushes upwards so that their opponent falls on to their face instead of falling back-first.